 Award Procedures

-All applications will be initially screened for eligibility and compliance with the requirements stated in the notification to tribes and the funding announcement.
-Applications passing this screening process will be forwarded for review by a proposal evaluation panel comprised of Bureau of Reclamation Native American Affairs Program managers who are knowledgeable in the program area.
+All applications will be initially screened for eligibility and compliance with the requirements stated in the program funding announcement.
+Applications passing this screening process will be forwarded for review by a proposal evaluation panel comprised of Bureau of Reclamation program managers who are qualified experts in the program area.
 Applications will be reviewed against the proposal evaluation criteria, and any additional review factors, as stated in the funding announcement.
-Reclamation will notify successful applicants as soon as possible after proposals have been reviewed and approved for award.
-Reclamation anticipates that contracts will be awarded under the authority of PL 93-638 as amended in accordance with federal self-determination and self-governance policies.
-Tribes may also request to enter into financial assistance grants or cooperative agreements.
+Final selection will be determined by the Commissioner, Bureau of Reclamation, or regional officials, as applicable to the project.

 Deadlines